-Exxon Valdez Oil Spill Facts: Causes and Effects on Economy
+Exxon Valdez Oil Spill Facts, Causes, and Effects on Economy

 What Were Its True Costs?

-Direct contact with the oil slick killed at least 140 bald eagles, 302 harbor seals, 2,800 sea otters and 250,00 seabirds within a few days.
+Direct contact with the oil slick killed at least 140 bald eagles, 302 harbor seals, 2,800 sea otters, and 250,00 seabirds within a few days.
 Four people died as part of the clean-up efforts.

 Effect on Alaska

 The tourism industry immediately lost over 26,000 jobs and more than $2.4 billion in sales.
 By 2003, it had recovered somewhat.
 According to the National Oceanic and Atmospheric Administration, passive use cost the state $2.8 billion.
 It also has never fully recovered since vacationers still think of the area as contaminated.

 Economic Impact of Wildlife Loss

 Wildlife value is measured by the cost to obtain or rehabilitate them.
 For example, zoos pay as much as $50,000 dollars to capture an otter.
 The cost of losing 2,800 of these endangered species is $140 million.
 Exxon paid between $40,000-$90,000 to rehabilitate them, confirming the otter's value.

 Harbor seals go for $20,000, so losing 302 costs $604,000.
 Most seabirds cost $300 each, so losing 250,000 costs $75 million.
 Eagles cost $22,000 to rehabilitate, so 140 are worth $3 million.
 Total cost for just these four species in the first week was $218.6 million.
-(Source: Replacement Costs of Birds and Mammals)

-Exxon spent over $3.8 billion to clean up the site, compensate the 11,000 residents and pay fines.
+Exxon spent over $3.8 billion to clean up the site, compensate the 11,000 residents, and pay fines.
 But it could have been $4.5 billion more.
 The Alaskan court ordered Exxon to pay $5 billion in punitive damages in 1994.
 After 14 years of lawsuits and appeals, the U.S. Supreme Court ruled that Exxon only owed $507.5 million.
 That was only about 12 hours of revenue for the giant oil company.

-Caused by Captain
+Exxon Spill Was Caused by Its Captain